-Major cause of back pain in the active population is either occupational or gym injuries.
-Moderate weight training helps develop back strength but overdoing can lead to back strain or even disc prolapse.
-Not only would a hurting back keep you away from gym, it would also bring a variety of other health issues as a result of the compensatory mechanism caused by back pain.
+The major cause of back pain in the active population is occupational or gym injuries.
+Moderate weight training helps develop back strength but overdoing can lead to back strain or disc prolapse.
+So not only would a hurting back keep you away from the gym, but it would also bring various other health issues due to the compensatory mechanism caused by back pain.

 Things to remember

 - Be Reasonable – This is the most important point to remember.
-Overextending or flexing the back muscles while lifting the weight can result in injuries like muscle strains/spinal injuries.
+Overextending or flexing the back muscles while lifting the weight can result in muscle strains/spinal injuries.

 - Choose Wisely – While starting a new weight training program, the exercise chosen should focus on support.

-- Warm-up and Cool-down – Appropriate warming up prior to working out and cool down afterwards is mandatory.
+- Warm-up and Cool-down – Appropriate warming up before working out and cool down afterward is mandatory.

 - Gradual Gradation – Start training with minimum weight and gradually increase the weights over time as you develop strength.

-- Repetitions – You have the option of using less weights and performing more repetitions if you want to tone your body.
+- Repetitions – You have the option of using fewer weights and performing more repetitions if you want to tone your body.

-- Using Belt – During weight training, it is advisable to wear belt as it would protect the back during lifting weights.
+- Using Belt – During weight training, it is advisable to wear a belt to protect the back during lifting weights.